jsh58/Genrich/README.md

 ```
   -E  <file>       Input BED file(s) of genomic regions to ignore
 ```
 * All alignments, or portions of alignments, that lie within the given genomic regions will be ignored.
-The alignments' lengths (within an ignored region) will not factor into the [total sequence information calculation](#pileup), but the full fragment lengths *will* be counted for the average fragment length calculation (`-x`), and the full fragments *will* be listed in the `-b` file.
+The alignments' lengths (within an ignored region) will not factor into the [total sequence information calculation](#pileup).
+However, the full fragment lengths *will* be counted for the average fragment length calculation (`-x`), and the full fragments *will* be listed in the `-b` file.
 * The regions will affect peak calls, such that no peak may extend into or around an excluded region.
 * In the output log files (`-f`, `-k`), excluded regions will have treatment/control pileup values of `0.0` and *p*-/*q*-values of `NA`.
 * Multiple BED files can be specified, comma-separated (or space-separated, in quotes).
+Overlapping BED intervals will be merged appropriately.
 * The regions' lengths will be subtracted from the [total genome length](#genomelen) calculated by the program.
 * Genomic regions to which reads typically do not align uniquely can be specified, but one should consider taking advantage of Genrich's ability to [analyze multimapping reads](#multimap).
 * The accessory script [`findNs.py`](https://github.com/jsh58/Genrich/blob/master/findNs.py) will produce a BED file of 'N' homopolymers in a fasta file (e.g. a reference genome).
 Its output should be given to Genrich via `-E`.